 This presentation illustrates five habits of thought or modes of analysis that guide historians as they construct their secondary accounts of a topic.
-These five habits are not about skills used in analyzing primary sources.
-(Those are dealt with more explicitly in another handout in the next section.)
-These five habits of historical thinking are meant to help students see history as a way of thinking, not as the memorizing of disparate facts and pre-digested conclusions.
-The PowerPoint uses several historical episodes as examples to illustrate the five habits.
-In two places, it pauses to ask students to do a simply activity applying one of the habits to some of their own life experiences.
+These Five Habits are not about skills used in analyzing primary sources.
+(Those are dealt with more explicitly in a handout in the next section.)
+These Five Habits are meant to help students see history as a way of thinking, not as the memorizing of disparate facts and pre-digested conclusions.
+The PowerPoint uses several historical episodes as examples to illustrate the Five Habits.
+In two places, it pauses to ask students to do a simple activity applying one of the habits to some of their own life experiences.